 7 Likewise, you husbands must also live6 with your wife in accordance with knowledge, recognizing that she, as a woman, is the weaker vessel;7 and you must grant her honor as a fellow heir of the grace of life, so that your prayers will not be hindered.

 Obedience and Blessing

-8 Finally, you all must be likeminded, sympathetic, brotherly, compassionate, and humble.
-9 Never return evil for evil or insult for insult, but on the contrary, respond by blessing;8 for you were called to this very thing so that you yourselves might inherit a blessing.
+8 Finally, all of you must be like-minded, sympathetic, brotherly, compassionate, and humble.
+9 Never return evil for evil, or insult for insult.
+On the contrary, you must respond by blessing;8 for you were called to this very thing, so that you yourselves might inherit a blessing.
 10 For,

 “He who would love life and see good days

 11 He must turn away from evil and do good;